DavidHeaton/QuizHub/README.md

 # QuizHub
-Learning Project - A website that give simple quizzes on mathematics.
+Learning Project - A website that gives simple quizzes on mathematics.